UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 If the setup includes a classification objective, this directory is filled with a csv file representing the confusion matrix of each solution.
 Order of the solutions in these files is consistent.

+## Summary results

+Starting from the "work" directory, it is possible to find also analyses that take into account multiple program runs at the same time.
+There is one battery of this kind of analyses for each combination of dataset, objectives and validation type (k-fold CV or external).
+- **work/summary_stats/***
+For each battery, barplots that compare the algorithms according to different metrics.
+E.g. Cross hypervolume or Pareto delta.
+- **work/summary_stats/*/baseline_best_comparison.png**
+A comparison of performance between the best solutions found without DOSA-MO and the best solutions found with DOSA-MO (according to CHV).
+When k-fold CV is used all the folds are shown together.
+- **work/summary_stats/cv/*/best_hof.txt**
+This file is present when the battery is evaluated with k-fold CV.
+It is a list of the biomarkers found by the best algorithm.
+The best algorithm is chosen according to the CHV measured with k-fold CV.
+The biomarkers are then computed running the best algorithm on the whole training set.
+- **work/summary_stats/external/*/best_solutions.txt**
+This file is present when the battery is evaluated with external validation.
+It is a list of the best biomarkers found by all the algorithms combined.
+The best biomarkers are chosen according to the performance measured on the external dataset.

 ## Bibliography

 [1] Luca Cattelani, Vittorio Fortino.
 Dual-stage optimizer for systematic overestimation